Falkenham: Description

 The parish contains the hamlets of Falkenham Sink and Lower Falkenham.
 The parish church is dedicated to St Ethelbert and is a grade II* listed building.
 The major A14 road runs nearby.

 The Falkenham Marshes are on the River Deben.

 History

 At the time of the Norman Conquest the manor of Walton was linked with that of Falkenham.
-The villages only Public House, The Falkenham Dog, closed in 1975/6.
+The village’s only Public House, The Falkenham Dog, closed in 1975/6.